tc39/proposal-temporal/docs/datetime.md

 **Parameters:**

-- `dateTimeLike` (object or string): an object with some or all of the properties of a `Temporal.PlainDateTime`, or an ISO string.
+- `dateTimeLike` (object): an object with some or all of the properties of a `Temporal.PlainDateTime`.
 - `options` (optional object): An object with properties representing options for the operation.
   The following options are recognized:
   - `overflow` (string): How to deal with out-of-range values.